 The Only 4 Antibiotics Seniors Need to Stockpile

+However, when a household experiences several days of disruption, your daily routine will change drastically.
+Under such conditions, it becomes surprisingly easy to forget whether a medication has already been taken.
 A simple weekly pill organizer removes that uncertainty.
 Each compartment clearly marks the day, and sometimes even the time of day, which allows a quick glance to confirm whether the dose has been taken.
-Instead of relying on memory during a stressful time, the organizer keeps everything visible and orderly.

 Solar Lights that Keep the House Safe at Night